Why study in the Faculty of Law?

 There are some guidelines you need to follow as a study abroad student, including information about earning credit towards your degree and changing subjects.

 - Undergraduate students cannot enrol in postgraduate units.

 - Capstone and honours units are not available as part of our study abroad and exchange program.

 Some units require previous study and have entry requirements, while other units don't require any academic background in the areas of study.
 You should check the full unit details to make sure you meet any requirements.

 All students can study these units, regardless of your academic background.

-The Justice degree seeks to produce competent justice professionals.
+The Justice degree is about producing competent justice professionals.
 In order to achieve this purpose, this degree combines knowledge of the criminal justice system with an understanding and appreciation of the complexities of social justice.
 The purpose of this unit is to introduce students to the structural parameters of social justice.

 The Bachelor of Justice seeks to produce competent justice professionals.
 In order to achieve this purpose, this degree combines knowledge of the criminal justice system with an understanding and appreciation of the complexities of social justice.
 This unit provides a clear overview and critical examination of the Australian criminal justice system.